dadan-io/vue-sdk-sample/README.md

 </script>
 ```

-In your template copy & paste the following
+In App.vue file template we add the component with props

 ```vue
 <template>